Sabro, Denmark

 Sabro is a suburb of Aarhus in Denmark.
-Its population is 3,330 (1 January 2022).
+Its population is 3,492 (1 January 2025).
 It is located in the west of Aarhus Municipality, approximately 13 km from central Aarhus.

-Sabro has a sports club, football fields, a gym, grocery stores, hotels, a church, two recreation centres, a dentist, a health care center, a library and a public day school, Sabro Korsvejskolen.
+Sabro has a sports club, football fields, a gym, grocery stores, hotels, restaurants, a church, two recreation centres, a dentist, a retirement home, a library, and a public day school, Sabro Korsvejskolen.

 Onomastics

-The name was recorded in about 1150 as Sahebroch and in 1386 as Saubro; it possibly derives from Old Danish *saghi, "somewhat cut", referring to tree-felling, and brōk, "swamp".
+The name was recorded in about 1150 as Sahebroch and in 1386 as Saubro.

 History

 Sabro was originally one of the smaller villages in the area, with a few houses and farms south and west of Sabro Church.

 After the road between Aarhus and Viborg (today Primærrute 26) was built through the area around 1890, a small settlement developed at the crossroads about 1 km from the original village.
-In the mid-20th century the sogn (parish) councils of Borum-Lyngby, Lading and Sabro-Fårup (of which Sabro was part until 1 April 1970) decided to make this the location of a central school, Sabro Korsvejskolen (Sabro Crossroads School), which was dedicated in 1964.
+In the mid-20th century the sogn (parish) councils of Borum-Lyngby, Lading and Sabro-Fårup (of which Sabro was part until 1 April 1970) decided to make this the location of a central school which was dedicated in 1964.

 In the 1970s and 1980s the crossroads settlement and the original village merged, as part of a strong urban growth which has since continued eastwards, covering former agricultural land in the direction of the neighbouring village of Mundelstrup.